 Belgium has a diversified nature, from the flat coastline in the north to the mountain range Ardennes in the south.
-Whatever your liking or your form, you can find hiking and biking routes, that’ll suit you and give you ample reason to burn off those beer-induced calories that quickly can turn into a beer-belly.
+Whatever your liking or your form, you can find hiking and biking routes, that’ll suit you and give you ample reason to burn off calories.
+And afterwards you can indulge in Belgium’s blessed beer traditions with a clean conscience!

 Not only the nature is different from the north to the south.
 Flanders in the north has a more of a German attitude towards government and practicalities.
 Wallonia in the south is influenced by its French neighbour and has a more laissez-faire mindset towards things.
 Every region has it’s charms and headaches.